stac-extensions/hsi/README.md

 - Examples:
   - [Item example](examples/item.json): Shows the basic usage of the extension in a STAC Item
-  - [Collection example](examples/collection.json): Shows the basic usage of the extension in a STAC Item
+  - [Collection example](examples/collection.json): Shows the basic usage of the extension in a STAC Collection
 - [JSON Schema](json-schema/schema.json)
 - [Changelog](./CHANGELOG.md)